 Of course, a lot of Mexico’s history has been bloody.
 A lot of its present is still bloody (although that’s by no means a reason not to visit, which I’ll go into in the next point), but there are so many beautiful aspects to its history and culture as well.
 There’s so much Mexican history that I want to learn about, which means that I do need to keep returning.

 Like how the Aztecs formed ancient empires and built huge pyramids.
 How ‘New Spain’ waxed and waned, at one point spanning well into the USA and down to Costa Rica.
 How the Mexicans fought for Independence and eventually gained it in 1821.
 And how the Mexican revolution in 1910 changed the country forever.

 Modern-day Mexico does have its issues, I’m not going to deny that.
-But something that never fails to fascinate me about the country is how, through everything, the people maintain such a cheerful persona, knocking back a cerveza, listening to passionate Latin love songs and have parades with giant puppets and absurd fancy dress outfits.
+But something that never fails to draw me to the country is how, through everything, the people maintain such a cheerful and welcoming persona, and keep their culture vibrant and alive.

 Modern Mexico is the home of the fiestas with piñatas, weird festivals like the exploding hammer festival I recently experienced, and tequila and mezcal.
 The country does have some issues, although as a tourist it’s unlikely you’ll run into them, but the Mexican ability to remain positive throughout it all is something that I’ll always admire.

 When I ask people if they would like to visit Mexico, those who say no normally come up with the same reason.
 If I had a peso for every time I heard “but is it safe?”
 I could get extortionately drunk on Mezcal every night for the rest of my life.

 I could write a book on this – maybe I will, one day – so I’ll just give you the SparkNotes version right now.